pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 }
 ```

 The first parameter to `iterstate` is the iterator sentinel - i.e. the invalid value that represents the start and end of the loop.
 The rest are just pre-loop state.
-The per-loop is important, because it means you could have nested special iterator loops if you wanted without them interferring with each other:
+The per-loop is important, because it means you could have nested special iterator loops if you wanted without them interfering with each other:

 ```pawn
 foreach (new i : Random(10))